 ~

-I’m certain the dinin’ room holds a hundred folk, the lobby twice as many.
+I’m certain the dining room holds a hundred folk, the lobby twice as many.
 And both areas were close to packed.
 It’s off season.
 A new front had floated in.
 Heavy fluttery snow continued to collect on the terrace’s banister and walkway in bulk.
 Orcs gathered every hour to shovel it off.

-Might have been ten ice fishermen and a couple loony winter photographers booked in the inn.
+Might have been ten ice fishermen and a couple loony winter photographers booked in the Inn.
 I heard a famous writer skulked about.
 So where did everyone else come from?
 A good representation of the entire Hamlet was here.
 At least many of the members of a specific clan.

 I settled with my mug of coffee near the entrance, unfortunately, where the cold penetrated the windows and wafted in every time the door opened.
-I exchanged greetin’s with everyone within a shout’s distance.
+I exchanged greetings with everyone within a shout’s distance.

 Surely this isn’t all because—no. No way.